halbothpa/raspyrfm-client/README.rst

 documentation sourced from the ``docs`` directory.
 The site now uses the `Furo <https://pradyunsg.me/furo/>`_ theme with custom accent colours and hero components that mirror the refreshed Home Assistant UI, plus SVG illustrations of the mapping workspace for quick onboarding.
+A new UI showcase page highlights every card in the Home Assistant panel, including the adaptive classification chips and the universal entity send controls.

 Usage
 -----